ajakaja/ajakaja.github.io/_notes/triangle-inequality.md

 ## Afterthought

 I know I'm not arguing with anyone about this.
 Anyone who knows the triangle inequality knows or can immediately derive the reverse version.
-It's just that the form it's presented in, say, what I was reading earlier today is not useful to me.
+It's just that the form it's presented in (say) what I was reading earlier today is not useful to me.